-The launch of the campaign, which is being implemented by CCSI, with technical support from the Federal Government and the United Nations in Nigeria is a four-month campaign and aims to stimulate collective actions to prevent further spread of COVID-19 in Nigeria, change and sustain long term preventive behaviours like handwashing with soap under running water, alongside other nonpharmaceutical preventive measures.
+The launch of the campaign, which is being implemented by CCSI, with technical support from the Federal Government and the United Nations in Nigeria is a four-month campaign and aims to stimulate collective actions to prevent the further spread of COVID-19 in Nigeria, change and sustain long term preventive behaviours like hand washing with soap under running water, alongside other nonpharmaceutical preventive measures.

-Through enhancing risk perception and building confidence on the preventive behaviours, the campaign received funding from the European Union (EU) to create awareness in two Local Government Areas (LGAs) of the seven COVID-19 hotspot states across the country, being Lagos, FCT, Plateau, Kaduna, Oyo, Rivers and Kano.
+Through enhancing risk perception and building confidence in preventive behaviours, the campaign received funding from the European Union (EU) to create awareness in two Local Government Areas (LGAs) of the seven COVID-19 hotspot states across the country, Lagos, FCT, Plateau, Kaduna, Oyo, Rivers and Kano.

-Addressing pressmen, the Executive-Director, Centre for Communication and Social Impact (CCSI), Mrs Babafunke Fagbemi, emphasized the need to review the sense of apathy and the seeming hopelessness in communities by inoculating fresh messages that will give hope and let Nigerians have more confidence to practise the promoted H.A.N.D.S behaviours.
+Addressing the media, the Executive-Director, Centre for Communication and Social Impact (CCSI), Mrs Babafunke Fagbemi, emphasized the need to review the sense of apathy and the seeming hopelessness in communities by inoculating fresh messages that will give hope and let Nigerians have more confidence to practise the promoted H.A.N.D.S behaviours.

-Babafunke noted: “Social and behaviour change is the bedrock in sustainable gains in improving the health and wellbeing of society and family.
+Babafunke noted: “Social and Behaviour Change (SBC) is the bedrock in sustainable gains in improving the health and wellbeing of society and family.
 And once you get these pillars of changing behaviours right, it is easy to build the other components of the campaign.

 Karlsen, represented by Head of Partnership, EU, Cecile Tassin-Pelzer, said the union had also supported Nigeria with over four million doses of vaccines and allocated 50 million Euros to complement government efforts in addressing COVID-19.